 If you have read this FAQ in its entirety and still have questions, please use the contact form at the bottom of this website.
 This is usually the fastest and easiest way to get in touch with a consultant of Stem Cells LA.

-If you are ready to book a complimentary consultation, please visit our appointment calendar for available appointment dates.
+If you are ready to book a complimentary consultation, please CONTACT US for available appointment dates.
 All appointments must be verified by mobile phone, so please wait for a call or text after booking your consultation to verify your appointment.

 You may also call us at 310-281-6160.
 This line also receives texts.
 Often texting or using the contact form is faster than waiting to be connected with a representative or leaving a message.